Back to Article

 High-energy physics (HEP)

 Because data collection is centralized, standards to collect and store HEP data have been established and the adoption of these standards in data analysis has high penetration (Basaglia et al. 2023).
 A top-down approach is taken so that within every large collaboration, standards are enforced, and this adoption is centrally managed.
-Access to raw data is essentially impossible because of its large volume, and making it publicly available is both technically very hard and potentially ill-advised.
+Access to raw data is essentially impossible because of its large volume, and making it publicly available would be technically very difficult.
 Therefore, analysis tools are tuned specifically to the standards of the released data.
 Incentives to use the standards are provided by funders that require data management plans that specify how the data is shared (i.e., in a standards-compliant manner).

 Earth sciences